You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 3. Use an app to fight fees

-If you’re paying overdraft and ATM fees and other pesky bank charges, consider linking your checking account to an app that helps you dispute them — no phone call to a 1-800 number required.
+If you’re paying overdraft and ATM fees and other pesky bank charges, consider linking your bank account to an app that helps you dispute them — no phone call to a 1-800 number required.

 4. Ditch the cash and checks when paying someone back